Population Health Fellowship – Rough Guide

-This Rough Guide outlines the first national Population Health Fellowship for healthcare workers in the NHS from a non-population health specialist background.
-The programme is now recruiting its third cohort.
-The fellowship is a 1-year part-time programme (i.e., 2 days a week alongside their substantive post) where fellows will lead on a population health project.
-Fellows will be supported by a blended learning programme.
-The aim of the programme is to develop a network of professionals from a non-population health background with population health skills to benefit place-based healthcare systems across England.
-The fellowship programme will be available across all HEE’s 7 regions and will be supported by the HEE Long Term Conditions and Prevention Programme.
-The start date for the third cohort will be Tuesday 6th of September 2022 and the posts will be advertised from February 2022.
+This Rough Guide outlines the first National Population Health Fellowship for health and care from a non-population health background.
+The fellowship was launched in 2020 and is now recruiting its fourth cohort.
+It is a 1-year part-time programme (i.e., 2 days a week alongside substantive posts) where fellows will work on a population health project and they will be supported by a blended learning programme.
+The aim is to develop a growing network of professionals from a non-population health background with population health skills to benefit place-based healthcare systems across England.
+The fellowship will be available across all HEE regions and will be supported by HEE’s Long Term Conditions and Prevention Programme.
+The start date for the fourth cohort will be Tuesday 5th of September 2023 and the posts will be advertised from February 2023.

-The programme is normally open to clinical healthcare professionals from a broad range of backgrounds who have not worked or trained in population health.
-However, we are piloting the extension of the eligibility criteria to include the wider workforce.
+The fellowship is open to health and care professionals from a broad range of backgrounds who have not worked or trained in population health.
+This includes clinicians and the wider workforce.